skyscrapers/documentation/coding_guidelines/docker.md

 This document covers recommended best practices and methods for building efficient images.

-You can find more details in the (official Docker documentation)[https://docs.docker.com/develop/develop-images/dockerfile_best-practices/]
+You can find more details in the [official Docker documentation](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)
 Docker builds images automatically by reading the instructions from a Dockerfile -- a text file that contains all commands, in order, needed to build a given image.
-A Dockerfile adheres to a specific format and set of instructions which you can find at (Dockerfile reference)[https://docs.docker.com/engine/reference/builder/].
+A Dockerfile adheres to a specific format and set of instructions which you can find at [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 A Docker image consists of read-only layers each of which represents a Dockerfile instruction.
 The layers are stacked and each one is a delta of the changes from the previous layer.
 Consider this Dockerfile: